-With its homicide rates higher than ever in 2019 and 2020, Barbados is now confronting a difficult question: Will it be able to bring the violence down or will it catch up with some of its Caribbean neighbors?
+With its homicide rates higher than ever in 2019 and 2020, Barbados is now confronting a difficult situation: Will it be able to bring the violence down or will it catch up with some of its Caribbean neighbors?

 On May 22, police officer Newton Lewis responded to a robbery in progress near his home in Barbados’ northern parish of Saint Peter.
 He was shot dead on arrival at the scene, and his service weapon was taken, according to Barbados Today.